Wanghong economy: Youth consumption

 According to a 2015 study of internet users The Post-90s people of China depend on smartphones, appreciate a diversity of tastes, rely highly on social media, and are keen online shoppers.
 They pursue youthful fashion, are self-centered, are rational consumers, desire novelty, thirst for knowledge, try to outdo others, and are impatient.
 They have strong consumption desires.
 They prefer new advertising methods over traditional marketing.

 Wanghong were perceived to be more authentic and less distant compared to conventional celebrities by the post-90s generation.
-Overwhelmed by the variety of products available, wanghong act as key opinion leaders in their unique fields.
-Through videos on makeup and fashion and by giving tips and advice, wanghong play an essential role in the purchasing process and act more like a trustworthy authority.
+Overwhelmed by the variety of products available, wanghong act as opinion leaders in their unique fields.
+Through videos on makeup and fashion and by giving tips and advice, wanghong play a role in the purchasing process and act more like an authority on such products.

 Chinese consumer culture

 Demographics and consumption

 Increasing demand for consumption in China is caused by two major factors.
 One is an increase in population and the other is growth of the economy and higher disposable income.
 Average GDP per capita rose at over 9.8% annually for 30 consecutive years, enabling China to become the second largest economy in the world in 2010.
 As China's living standards rose with economic growth, Chinese consumers' shopping habits have changed, and more consumers are able and willing to spend more on goods and services.

 Wanghong online shops have low prices and fashion styles that appeal to Chinese consumer psychology and mass consumption.
-With the potential of more than 1.3 billion consumers, China's domestic market presents enormous buying power.
+With the potential of more than 1.3 billion consumers, China's domestic market presents buying power.